Daryland/AWS-Connect/README.md

 #### Implementation Reasoning
 - **Initial Struggles**: Understanding AWS infrastructure and tools after previous negative experiences.
-- **Learning Curve**: Overcoming information overload and error handling with limited mentorship.
+- **Learning Curve**: Overcoming information overload and error handling with limited mentorship and experience in error handling.
-- **Project Start**: Set up the AWS Connect environment, attempted web scraping for the vanity number dictionary, and structured the Lambda function.
+- **Project Start**: Set up the AWS Connect environment, attempted web scraping with Python for the vanity number dictionary, and structured the Lambda function.

 #### Challenges and Solutions
 - **Software Stack Overwhelm**: Managed by focusing on sprint-based learning and leveraging available resources.
+Using the resources I found in [Notes](/notes.txt).
+Whitepages for AWS services as well as Youtube links regarding linking Lambda functions to DynamoDB.
+Doing the same and more examples of the fully worked code to see different ways to lay the functions out.
 - **Error Handling**: Practiced through Python, utilizing Rubber Duck debugging with a whiteboard.

 #### Shortcuts and Production Practices
 - **Shortcuts**: Not all error handling paths are fully fleshed out.
 - **Improvements with More Time**: Better error handling, optimization of the vanity number generation, and thorough testing.

-## Repository Structure